AviatrixSystems/Docs/HowTos/cloudn-site2cloud.rst

      #.
 Enter Remote Subnet CIDR blocks.
 For example, 10.2.2.0/24
      #.
 Enter Local Subnet CIDR blocks.
 For example, 192.168.1.0/24
      #.
 Click OK.
      #.
-Add a static route on the default gateway where CloudN is deployed to to point to CloudN as teh next hop to reach the remote site.
+Add a static route on the default gateway where CloudN is deployed to to point to CloudN as the next hop to reach the remote site.